Blog

 Implement these tips and takeaways and you’ll be sure to retain customers and maximize your returns next holiday season.

-On behalf of Saltbox and our Members, a huge thanks to Kristen for an insightful conversation!
+On behalf of Saltbox and our members, a huge thanks to Kristen for an insightful conversation!
 Feel free to connect with her on Twitter @kristenxjones or follow her on Instagram @kristenthecreator.